 Once the bank gets everything into that file that we need for SBA, the loan can move it into underwriting, and the underwriters will pick that file up, review it for compliance with SBA, and create the credit memo the SBA requires.
 Then they move it into closing.
 The closers will pick that file up, finish up any documentation, usually get the insurance certificates, and prepare the closing documents with the borrower through DocuSign electronically.

-Start to finish is right now, Crispin states it takes "about 60 days for the borrower.
-So getting the information is the most significant part; if the borrower takes another ten days to submit documentation items, it can drag out the process."
+Start to finish right now takes “about 60 days for the borrower.
+So getting the information is the most significant part; if the borrower takes another ten days to submit documentation items, it can drag out the process.”

 What Can Slow Down or Speed Up the Loan Process?